Anchore Enterprise exposes an API that lets the software entities (agents, plugins, and

 Importing Anchore Enterprise analysis Data into DefectDojo

-Downloading Vulnerability report from Anchore UI
+Downloading Vulnerability report from Anchore Enterprise GUI

 Click on the “Images” icon